sauravsaran99/sauravsaran99/README.md

 ## About
 <div>
-  I'm a full-stack web developer with a passion for coding💻.I've worked on cloning websites using HTML, CSS, and JavaScript.
-Express, Node.js, and MongoDB in the projects I worked on.
+  I'm a full-stack web developer with a passion for coding💻.
+I dedicated and efficient web developer, I bring with me eight months of experience and having cetifications in both Frontend and Backend technologies, A strong foundation MERN stack development is evident in my work as a developer.

-  I really enjoy solving problems as well as making user-friendly websites .
-I can't stop learning new things; the more, the better.
+  Committed to being a proactive problem-solver and collaborating effectively with colleagues to achieve project goals.
 <div>
 <br></br>